DRMacIver/programmer-at-large-notes/README.md

-# programmer-at-large-notes
+# Programmer at Large

-World-building notes for my "Programmer at large" fiction
+World-building notes for the story I'm working on.
+None of these are to be considered canon until they make it into a chapter.